-- 30.3.
-Anyone who disrupts the proceedings of an orderly match in progress shall not be allowed to continue shooting in any other matches on that day, and if deemed necessary by the Match Director, that person may be asked to leave the range. - 30.3.1.
-In the opinion of the Match Director, and if considered serious enough in nature, the offender may be barred from further competitive events at that range for the remainder of the season. - 30.3.2.
+- 30.1.
+These Rules supersede all other previously issued Rules and shall be the governing Rules by which all Sanctioned ARA events are conducted. - 30.2.
+Anyone who disrupts the proceedings of an orderly match in progress shall not be allowed to continue shooting in any other matches on that day, and if deemed necessary by the Match Director, that person may be asked to leave the range. - 30.2.1.
+In the opinion of the Match Director, and if considered serious enough in nature, the offender may be barred from further competitive events at that range for the remainder of the season. - 30.2.2.
 If the offense is serious enough in nature, the match director may submit a complaint in writing to the ARA business office within 10 days of the incident requesting the offender be barred from competing in any ARA sanctioned events.
-The complaint will be investigated and considered by the President of the ARA, and a ruling will be made in a reasonable amount of time. - 30.4.
+The complaint will be investigated and considered by the President of the ARA, and a ruling will be made in a reasonable amount of time - 30.3.
 Any individual or Sanctioned Club, which flagrantly breaks any of these published rules, will be subject to disqualification or the loss of their Club Sanction.
 Any person may submit a complaint in writing to the ARA business office within 10 days of the incident requesting an investigation into said incident.
-The complaint will be investigated and considered by the President of the ARA, and a ruling will be made in a reasonable amount of time. - 30.5.
-Match Directors, or any other interested competitor may contribute suggestions for revisions to the ARA Rules at any time, but all such suggestions must be submitted to the ARA Business Office at least 30 days prior to the beginning of the annual ARA National Championship event. - 30.6.
-This will allow the suggestions to be compiled into a logical format for review by the Rules Committee, followed by a vote at an official meeting of all Match Directors present at the annual ARA National Championship event. - 30.7.
+The complaint will be investigated and considered by the President of the ARA, and a ruling will be made in a reasonable amount of time. - 30.4.
 The ARA website is the ONLY official source of ARA information.